larsjnielsen09/servocontrol/README.md

 $ make

 <h2>matrix</h2>
-matrix.c contains enough maxtric operations to get through the course, and then adding whatever is necessary to get a Chinese 6DOF robot arm working with TowerPro MG996R servos.
+matrix.c contains enough maxtrix operations to get through the course, then adding whatever is necessary to get a Chinese 6DOF robot arm working with TowerPro MG996R servos.<br>
-The low-level stuff will be in servoctl.c.
+The low-level stuff will be in servoctl.c.<br>

-To use the matrix operations, include matrix.h.
+To use the matrix operations, include matrix.h.<br>

 <code>

+/* Let's multiply two matrices, m x m2 and store the product in m3 */
 #include "matrix.h"

-/* Let's multiply two matrices, m x m2 and store the product in m3 */

 /* 1.
 Declare the three matrices you'll be using. */